-UDI-DI issued by the ‘issuing entities’ designated by the EU Commission by means of implementing acts.
+UDI-DI is issued by the ‘issuing entities’ designated by the EU Commission by means of implementing acts.
 The manufacturer then assigns the UDI to the device and all higher-level packages (except shipment container) before placing them on the market, complying with the issuing entity’s rules.
-Some UDI issuing entities are GS1, HIBCC, ICCBA.
+Some UDI issuing entities are GS1, HIBCC, and ICCBA.

 What should manufacturers do for that?

 The manufacturer has to apply for the UDI to the issuing entity designated by the EU commission.
 The UDI has to be submitted to the UDI database with the details of all the packaging levels.
 The appropriate procedure has to be maintained for the validation of the data.
-They have to periodically verify the correctness of all the data to the devices placed in the market and available for use.
+They have to periodically verify the correctness of all the data to the devices placed on the market and available for use.

 Any change in the below details of the device requires a new UDI-DI

 - device version or model

 - labeled as single-use

 - quantity of devices provided in the package

 - critical warnings or contra-indications